souviksaha97/souviksaha97/README.md

-- 👋 Hi, I’m @souviksaha97
+- 👋🏽 Hi, I’m @souviksaha97
-- 👀 I’m interested in Embedded Coding
+- I’m interested in Embedded Coding
-- 🌱 I’m currently learning Edge AI
+- I’m currently learning Edge AI
-- 💞️ I’m looking to collaborate on Embedded projects
+- I’m looking to collaborate on Embedded projects
+- Currently a student at Uni Stuttgart, doing an MSc in INFOTECH
 - 📫 How to reach me - Email - souvikssaha@gmail.com

 <!---